gallenc/solent2Public/week9/webfacadeexample2-spring/README.md

 You will see that with the WebObjectFatory removed, the code is simplified in the RestService and the WebObjectFactory is no longer needed.

 ## Spring MVC
+A key problem with the way we have implemented the JSP files so far is that we have a strong linkage between the view and controller functions.
+Ideally we want to take all of the java code out of the header of the JSP's and put it in a seperate controller.

 A new class, [ViewController.java](../../week9/webfacadeexample2-spring/web/src/main/java/org/solent/com504/factoryandfacade/impl/web/ViewController.java ) has been introduced which acts as the Controller in the Model View Controller implementation.

+This controller replaces the controlling java in the jsp's and simply uses the JSP's as view technology with limited control functionality.

-An excerpt of this class is shown below.
+An excerpt of this controller class is shown below.
+In many ways it is very simlilar to hte JAX-RS jersey service we looked at earlier.

 The @Controller annotation identifies this class as a controller in the MVC.

 @RequestMapping("/mvc") means that the controller will process URL's with /mvc in the classpath.